EC-BingChilling/Summer2023/chapter6.md

 ###### Using a different example instead of the one in the writing

-figure of my own inturpritation of the Battle of Sexes
+figure of my own interpretation of the Battle of Sexes

 |         |                | **Your Partner** |        |
 |---------|----------------|------------------|--------|